2018 Fees payable to Council

 Online credit and debit card method

-We recommend that all pharmacy professionals pay fees conveniently through the safe credit or debit card payment method by logging in with your unique details on the website.
+We recommend that all pharmacy professionals pay fees conveniently through the safe credit or debit card payment method available on the SAPC website after logging in with your unique details.

 You not only enjoy the convenience of paying the fees wherever you are and at whatever time, but also receive instant confirmation that your payment has been received.
 You can print your proof of payment.